shivangisaharoy/underground-OFC-management-system-dominantly-PHP-/README.md

 # underground-OFC-management-system-dominantly-PHP-
 A twenty four-core underground OFC management system( dominantly in PHP) from scratch, for OTDR(Optical time-domain reflectometer) fibre loss parameters data.

+SOME PARTS OF THE FOLLOWING IMAGES ARE BLURRED, TO MAINTAIN CONFIDENTIALITY OF THE COMPANY FOR WHOM THE MANAGEMENT SYSTEM WAS DESIGNED

 use XAMPP server, start apache and mysql:

 ![image](https://user-images.githubusercontent.com/75139237/126043936-aa28b5e1-ecb6-4b0c-ae7a-be42a22bcbe9.png)